polla-fattah/polla-fattah.github.io/_posts/2025-09-27-kurdistan-universities-chess-championship.md

   description="Our Salahaddin University-Erbil team picture after winning the trophies"
 %}

-## The Swiss System Format

-The tournament used the **Swiss system**, which pairs players with similar scores throughout the tournament.
-This made it fair for everyone.
-As a team, we had to work together and support each other, and I think we did a good job coordinating our efforts.

-{% include image.html
-  url="/img/posts/2025-09-27-kurdistan-universities-chess-championship/in-the-middle-of-the-game-againsst-dohok-uni.jpg"
-  description="In the middle of the game against University of Duhok"
-%}

-## The Khanzad Chess Club

-The [Khanzad Chess Club](https://www.khanzadchessclub.com/Default.aspx?l=1) was a great place to hold the tournament.
-They have hosted many chess tournaments before, including the **Barzani International Chess Championship** and the **Khanzad International Rapid Chess Tournament**, so they know how to organize these events well.

-{% include image.html
-  url="/img/posts/2025-09-27-kurdistan-universities-chess-championship/IMG-20250927-WA0022.jpg"
-  description="The prestigious Khanzad Chess Club hall where the tournament was held"
-%}

-## What This Victory Means to Me

-This tournament was more than just playing chess—it was a chance for universities across Kurdistan to come together.
-For me personally, winning with my colleagues Dr. Farhad Ali, Dr. Shwan Othman, and Mr. Hazhar Jalal was really nice.
-The event helped:

-- Bring universities together for friendly competition
-- Let people from different universities meet and talk
-- Show that chess can be a good activity for university staff
-- Build connections between Kurdistan's universities

-{% include image.html
-  url="/img/posts/2025-09-27-kurdistan-universities-chess-championship/IMG-20250927-WA0023.jpg"
-  description="Award ceremony with Prof. Dr. Hawre Mustafa Bakr and tournament organizers"
-%}

-## Looking Forward

-This first championship was a success and hopefully there will be more tournaments in the future.
-For me and my team, winning was a great experience.
-It showed how chess can bring universities together in a fun way.
-I'm already looking forward to taking part in future tournaments!

-{% include image.html
-  url="/img/posts/2025-09-27-kurdistan-universities-chess-championship/IMG-20250927-WA0024.jpg"
-  description="Our Salahaddin University-Erbil team celebrating their championship victory"
-%}

----

 *The Kurdistan Universities Chess Championship was a great event, and I'm happy to have been part of this victory with my colleagues Dr. Farhad Ali, Dr. Shwan Othman, and Mr. Hazhar Jalal.
 This was a really good day for all of us at Salahaddin University-Erbil!*